google/go-containerregistry/cmd/crane/doc/crane_mutate.md

 ### Options

 ```
+  -a, --annotation strings   New annotations to add
       --entrypoint string    New entrypoing to set
   -h, --help                 help for mutate
   -l, --label strings        New labels to add
   -t, --tag string           New tag to apply to mutated image.
 If not provided, push by digest to the original image repository.
 ```

 ### Options inherited from parent commands